Pikuniku: Plot

 The game opens with a commercial in which the character Mr. Sunshine, a pink creature in a top hat, offers to give the island's citizens "free money" in exchange for their "junk" that he collects using his giant robots.
-What he collects is actually valuable resources, such as food, for the citizens of the island.

 Afterwards, Piku is awakened by a ghost in a cave.
-The ghost is kind to Piku and tells him that he needs to leave the cave.
-After Piku comes out, he discovers that he's actually been erroneously painted by a legend as an evil beast, and after accidentally breaking a bridge, he is put in a cage by the frightened inhabitants of the nearby village called The Mountain Village.
-However, Piku is let free after the villagers decide he is harmless because he agrees that he will fix the bridge.
+The ghost tells him that he needs to leave the cave.
+After Piku comes out, he discovers that he has been erroneously painted by a legend as an evil beast, and after accidentally breaking the Mountain Village bridge, he is put in a cage by the frightened inhabitants of the village.
+However, Piku agrees he will fix the bridge, so the villagers decide he is harmless and release him.

 Once Piku has earned the townsfolk's trust by fixing the bridge, he explores the area.
 He talks to the town's troubled painter who drew a non-scary face for a scarecrow around a field of corn.
-Right after Piku draws a new one, a flying robot comes and sucks up all the corn the townspeople have been growing and scatters free money to placate them.
-Later, Mr. Sunshine is on another robot and says that he is going to take a member of the crowd back for a tour of his volcanic base.
+Right after Piku replaces the old one with his drawing, a flying robot comes and sucks up all the corn the townspeople have been growing and scatters free money to placate them.
+Later, Mr. Sunshine is on another robot and announces that he is going to take a member of the crowd back for a tour of his volcanic base.
 He chooses a townsperson Eli, who is picked up by the robot and taken away.

-Piku then travels through a swamp and reaches a forest, where he finds another robot chopping down all the trees.
-Some leaf villagers are stuck in the chopped trees, so he helps bring them down.
-They explain to him that the robots made by Mr. Sunshine must be stopped.
+Piku then travels through a swamp and reaches a forest, where he finds another robot that is chopping down all the trees.
+A leaf villager asks Piku to save their friends who are stuck in trees, so Piku helps bring the two leaf villagers down.
+The three villagers explain to him that the robots made by Mr. Sunshine must be stopped because his robots are actually collecting valuable and essential resources and taking them from the citizens of the island.
 Piku then follows them into a nightclub where he dance-battles the dance king robot and wins, showing that he is not a spy of Mr. Sunshine.
-The three forest villages trust Piku and let him join their group, "the Resistance", against Mr. Sunshine.
-They show him their base, which is in an abandoned underground metro station that had been abandoned by Mr. Sunshine long ago.
-Together, they destroy the tree-chopping robot.
+The three forest villagers trust Piku and let him join their group, "the Resistance", against Mr. Sunshine.
+They show him their base, which is in an abandoned underground metro station that Mr. Sunshine had discontinued long ago.
+Together, they destroy the tree-chopping robot, saving the forest from destruction.

-Following the defeat of the first robot, a villager from The Mountain Village comes asking for help from The Resistance, saying that the robot is stealing all of their village's corn.
-Piku then returns to the town, which is now raining, and, with the help of The Resistance, defeats the robot.
+Following the defeat of the first robot, a villager the Mountain Village comes asking for help from the Resistance, saying that the robot is stealing all of their village's corn.
+Piku then returns to the town, which is now raining, and with the help of the Resistance, defeats the robot.